 If you feel extreme levels of anxiety or fear at the prospect of having dental work, you are not alone.
 In fact, millions of Americans do not have necessary dental procedures because they are too nervous about the actual treatment process.
-The good news is, Dr. Wayde Fawcett offers innovative dental techniques to help relieve you of dental anxiety and experience a comfortable, even pleasant, dental treatment.
+The good news is, Houston dentist Wayde Fawcett, DDS offers innovative dental techniques to help relieve you of dental anxiety and experience a comfortable, even pleasant, dental treatment.

 Sedation dentistry, also known as “sleep dentistry”, at our practice involves a simple and effective technique to help you relax during your dental treatment.
 For patients needing a little extra help relaxing, these methods can alleviate a lot of the anxieties you may be susceptible to.